ilincaion/weather-app/README.md

 npm run dev
 ```

 !!
-A .env file should be added at the root of the project where the WEATHER_API_KEY variable should be populated with a valid OpenWeatherMap API key
+A .env file should be added at the root of the project.
+It should specify a valid OpenWeatherMap API key under the WEATHER_API_KEY variable name

 For a production ready version, run the build and start scripts: